Think you can’t avoid a stomach virus after being exposed? Think again! I did it–and I think you can, too!

 8. Air Purifier

 Interestingly enough?
-The purifier turns red when there are contaminants in the air.
+The air purifier we use turns red when there are contaminants in the air.
 It turned the reddest when I put my natural cleaners aside and pulled out the Lysol!
 Now if that doesn’t tell you something about the toxins in conventional cleaners…

 It’s been two and a half weeks since the stomach virus hit our house, and I never got it!